Hawaiian Shrimp

 • Shrimp: I used medium-sized raw frozen shrimp: peeled, deveined, and tail-off.
 If you are using frozen shrimp, thaw and pat dry before using.
 Feel free to substitute with your preferred shrimp variety.

 • All-purpose flour.
-The binding agent coats the shrimp well, making it super tasty with all the garlic, butter, and pepper in each bite.
+The binding agent coats the shrimp well, making each bite super tasty with all the garlic, butter, and pepper.

 • Garlic.
 Never skip this ingredient; this Hawaiian shrimp cannot taste better without garlic.